mozilla/miracle/docs/api.rst

 If the delete request was accepted, you get a `200` response code.

-If the request was malformed, you can get `4xx` responses, if the service is unavailable or broken, you might get `5xx` responses.
+If the request was malformed, you can get `4xx` responses.
+If the service is unavailable or broken, you might get `5xx` responses and you should retry the request after a back-off interval.

 Stats